 AVALANCHE AWARENESS SAFETY

-For young people, MNGS Avalanche Presentations are regularly taught in english throughout the months of December, January, February and March, at both public and private schools.
-We offer these free talks to groups of young people and students as a public safety service.
+For young people, MNGS Avalanche Presentations are regularly taught in english through the months of November to March, at both public and private schools.
+We offer these free talks to students as a public safety service.
 These slide show presentations are taught by licensed Himalayan mountain guides / avalanche instructors with decades of experience in avalanche safety, rescue and high altitude ascents.

 For adult groups, businesses, corporations and organizations we make these presentations for a small fee, which we contribute to the Education for Orphans of Nepal (EON) charity.
 A description of these presentations can be found below.